Apostrophes show possession and contractions. Don’t use them in descriptive phrases or to make nouns and shortened forms plural.

 - Australian Workers Union

-The digital edition consolidates information about apostrophes and provides illustrative examples to help users understand correct use.
+The digital edition consolidates information about apostrophes and provides more examples to help users understand correct usage.
+New guidance includes: shortened forms, determiners, plurals that are not usually nouns (noun coinage) and apostrophes that stand in for sounds.

 The sixth edition had information about apostrophes in several sections.